 The amendment is proposed to replace the County Environmental Review Guidelines, published in 1990, with the current version of the State CEQA Guidelines that are periodically updated by the State in response to changes in State law.
-The County Environmental Review Guidelines were consistent with the State CEQA Guidelines when they were adopted in 1990 by duplicating relevant sections of the State Guidelines and including a brief section with local procedures not addressed by the State Guidelines.
+The County Environmental Review Guidelines were consistent with the State CEQA Guidelines when they were adopted in 1990 by duplicating relevant sections of the State Guidelines.
 The State Guidelines have been updated several times since 1990, but the County Guidelines have not and are now inconsistent with the State Guidelines.
 The proposed amendment would resolve the issue for the future by adopting the most current version of the State CEQA Guidelines and converting the section on local procedures to Administrative Practice Guidelines issued by the Planning Director.